usgs/hazdev-broker/cpp/README.md

 to format, parse, and write JSON.
 A copy of include/rapidjson is included in this project.

+The librdkafa and related dependencies (such as ssl libraries) are linked dynamically and are not included in the detection-formats.lib.

 Building
 ------
 The steps to get and build hazdev-broker using CMake are as follows: